 In 2018, world fisheries emitted 40.7 million tonnes of GHG emissions by consuming 12.86 million tonnes of fuel, representing 14.953 billion litres of fuel.
-This is 4% of the overall shipping emissions, while shipping emissions in global anthropogenic emissions have represented 2.89% in 2018.^{21,2}
+This is 4% of the overall shipping emissions, while shipping emissions in global anthropogenic emissions have represented 2.89% in 2018.

 The energy needs in fisheries are primarily associated with fuel consumption during fishing operations for displacing the vessel on the water, towing the gear, and producing ice to conserve the catch (i.e., not including the energy used in building the vessel).
-The energy required for replacing fishing gears, antifouling paint, and scrapping the vessel at the end of its service life is less significant compared to the energy used in fuel consumption.22 In a recent project for the European Commission, the state of play of energy use within the EU fishing industry was examined between 2002 and 2018.23 Such economic data are aggregated at EU fleet level, with yearly costs and earnings (including energy costs) and the total amount of consumed fuel.
-This data source gives a standard aggregation per fleet,24 making a comparison of fuel consumption of fleets possible across EU countries.
+The energy required for replacing fishing gears, antifouling paint, and scrapping the vessel at the end of its service life is less significant compared to the energy used in fuel consumption.

-2 Note: MEPC.
-(2020).
-12.86 million tonnes of fuel - latest estimates from International Maritime Organisation (IMO) MEPC, 2020, Table 34.
+In a recent project for the European Commission, the state of play of energy use within the EU fishing industry was examined between 2002 and 2018.
+Such economic data are aggregated at EU fleet level, with yearly costs and earnings (including energy costs) and the total amount of consumed fuel.
+This data source gives a standard aggregation per fleet, making a comparison of fuel consumption of fleets possible across EU countries.

-^{4%} of overall shipping - estimated from a bottom-up approach in MEPC (2020, Table 34).
+&lt;sup>2 Note: 12.86 million tonnes of fuel - latest estimates from International Maritime Organisation (IMO) from MEPC (2020, Table 34) and 4% of overall shipping estimated from a bottom up-approach from MEPC (2020, Table 34).